Simplystina/Appwrite-Hackathon/README.md

 ## About

 The appwrite hackathon has four different categories that participants are allowed to provide solution to.
+My team and I worked on the Web2 Wizard category.
+This category focuses on building an application using any of Appwrite’s tools that services the internet as we know it today and its users
-The most key feature is to integrate app write as the backend service for the application.
+The most key feature of the hackathon is to integrate app write as the backend service for the application.

 My team and I developed a solution called Tracker.